Juicing for Beginners, Benefits Summary of Top 3 Juices

 - Cucumber contains the anti-inflammatory flavonoid known as APIGENIN, considered a potential nutraceutical for inflammatory conditions involving the central nervous system.
 (Source)

-- Cucumber and its high in SILICA content can help to support healthy connective tissue, bone formation and collagen synthesis.
+- Cucumber and its high SILICA content can help to support healthy connective tissue, bone formation and collagen synthesis.

 - One of the big benefits of cucumber juice is its cleansing actions that can foster the body's natural detoxification processes.